UNCLASSIFIED (U)

 b.
 The processing of Department data and information is subject to adherence to applicable Department and federal compliance standards.

 c.
 DMZs must not be established and/or operated without Chief Information Officer (CIO) authorization.
-The IRM Perimeter Security Division (IRM/OPS/ENM/PSD) maintains governance and oversight with the Department of State DMZs.
+The DT Perimeter Security Division (DT/OPS/ENM/PSD) maintains governance and oversight with the Department of State DMZs.
 Data in a DMZ may be accessed by untrusted sources that are not authenticated.
 Technical administration must be performed by a cleared U.S. citizen, Department of State or contract employees.

 d.
 Connectivity to, through, and from the DMZ, which includes systems, devices, networks, and proxies, is subject to general 5 FAM Automated Information System (AIS) and 12 FAM 600 cyber security policies and, therefore, must meet and maintain Department and Federal Information Security Compliance, related Department and Federal Information Technology, and data protection requirements and standards.